Learning Algebraic Representation for Systematic Generalization in Abstract Reasoning: Introduction

-To address the issue, we introduce the \acf{alans} learner.
-At a high-level, the \ac{alans} learner is embedded in a general neuro-symbolic architecture~\cite{han2019visual,mao2019neuro,yi2020clevrer,yi2018neural} but has on-the-fly operator learnability and hence semi-symbolic.
+To address the issue, we introduce an \acf{alans} learner.
+At a high-level, the \ac{alans} learner is embedded in a general neuro-symbolic architecture~\cite{han2019visual,mao2019neuro,yi2020clevrer,yi2018neural} but has the on-the-fly operator learnability, hence \textbf{semi-symbolic}.
 Specifically, it consists of a neural visual perception frontend and an algebraic abstract reasoning backend.
 For each \ac{rpm} instance, the neural visual perception frontend first slides a window over each panel to obtain the object-based representation~\cite{kansky2017schema,wu2017neural} for every object.
 A belief inference engine latter aggregates all object-based representation in each panel to produce the probabilistic \emph{belief state}.
-The algebraic abstract reasoning backend then takes the belief states of the eight context panels, treats them as snapshots on an algebraic structure, lifts them into a matrix-based algebraic representation built on the Peano Axiom and the representation theory~\cite{humphreys2012introduction}, and induces the hidden operator in the algebraic structure by solving an inner optimization~\cite{bard2013practical,colson2007overview}.
-The algebraic representation for the answer is predicted by executing the induced operator: its corresponding set element is decoded by isomorphism established in the representation theory, and the final answer is selected as the one most similar to the prediction.
+The algebraic abstract reasoning backend then takes the belief states of the eight context panels, treats them as snapshots on an algebraic structure, lifts them into a matrix-based algebraic representation built on the Peano Axiom and the representation theory~\cite{humphreys2012introduction}, and induces the hidden operator in the algebraic structure by solving an inner optimization problem~\cite{bard2013practical,colson2007overview,zhang2019metastyle}.
+The answer's algebraic representation is predicted by executing the induced operator: its corresponding set element is decoded by isomorphism, and the final answer is selected as the one most similar to the prediction.